KeenanJones1/MovieZone-FE/README.md

 ## Lessons Learned

-This was project was used as my introduction to react-spring.
+This project was used as an introduction to react-spring.
 I wanted to take this opportunity to practice using animations.
-Even though the animations I used were rudimentary I learned the fundamentals and enjoyed myself while doing so.
-The biggest obstracles this project provided were just understand the flow of API request I wanted to make and where to place them to be most efficient.
+Even though the animations I implemented were rudimentary I learned the fundamentals and enjoyed myself while doing so.
+The biggest obstacles this project provided were understanding the flow of API requests to be most efficient.

 ## Demo